aglasspane/Coursework_2-GroupProject---The-Java-Guavas-/README.md

 #CW2 Fitness Tracker GUI

 ##Written in Java using Intellij IDE
+###Clone this project repository in Intellij, right click the src folder in main class - mark directory - Sources root.
+###The src folder should turn blue and then allow you to run the app and use it.

 ##Merged with kanee43-Fitness_Tracker_GUI
-###Can be used as a foundation to add further features.
+###Main be used as a foundation to add further features.

 ##Current features
 ###Creates a user object with input, name, age, weight, height.